COMMUNITY SERVICES PROGRAMS

 SMiles operates Monday through Friday from 8:00 a.m. until 4:00 p.m. with trips within Blount County only.
 Once membership information is processed, a welcome packet is mailed to the rider with instructions on how to schedule a ride.
 Trips are arranged three business days in advance by calling 724-1331.

-In order to become a (rider) member, please complete and mail in your Membership Application, Consent Form and Rider Code of Conduct OR call (865) 724-1331 and request a packet will be mailed to you.
-You may also email with any questions or requests for an application to Mary Mixon, SMiles Manager at mmixon@blountcaa.org
+In order to become a (rider) member, please complete and mail or email in your Membership Application, Consent Form and Rider Code of Conduct to Mary Mixon at mmixon@blountcaa.org OR mail to: BCCAA Office on Aging, 3509 Tuckaleechee Pike, Maryville TN 37803

 Membership Application